 What do you do when a loved one dies without significant assets?

 Maine makes it easy.
 Right now, if a Mainer dies without a will with an estate smaller than $20,000, an heir can fill out what’s called a Small Estate Affidavit.
-(In July, changes to Maine probate law will take effect that bump up the value of a “small estate” from $20,000 and less to $40,000 and less.)
+In July, changes to Maine probate law will take effect that bumps up the value of a “small estate” from $20,000 and less to $40,000 and less.

 In the affidavit, heirs swear to a few basic facts:

-The heir’s representation that the facts within the affidavit are true based on his or her personal knowledge pursuant to Maine law
+- The heir’s representation that the facts within the affidavit are true based on their personal knowledge pursuant to Maine law

-The name of the deceased loved one, his or her city or town of residence, his or her birthdate
+- The name of the deceased, their city or town of residence, their birthdate

-That at least thirty (30) days have passed since the deceased loved one’s death
+- That at least thirty (30) days have passed since the deceased’s death

 Thankfully, Maine law gives us this tool to quickly and easily sort out an estate in a case like Uncle Spike’s, so we can focus our energy on whether the yearly memorial will involve a ghost hunt or a dig for gold.